 The Courtenay model 108 was the first aero-dial (round dial) set from Radio Corp NZ.
-The circuit is virtually identical to sighted 1934 Pacific 6-valve Dual Wave chassis' found in the likes of the Pacific Elite, Raleigh, etc. although Pacific used the 6.3V versions of the same valve lineup. (although a service bulletin for the Pacific shows 2.5V valves so there were possibly two versions - making it also possible that there are Courtenay model 108's with 6.3V valves).
+The circuit is virtually identical to sighted Pacific 6-valve Dual Wave chassis' found in the likes of the Pacific Elite, Raleigh, etc. although most sighted Pacific sets (except the very early chassis') used the 6.3V versions of the same valve lineup.

 The cabinet is similar to the model which supercedes the 108, the model 8.
 That cabinet is up the other way though, with the speaker on the bottom.

 Chassis Notes(most schematics can be clicked to download a full size version) The 108 is one of the first to use the baking-pan style chassis.

 General Construction Notes for Radio Corporation of New Zealand Ltd:

 The first digit of the serial number typically indicates the year of manufacture of RCNZ chassis' (although not the decade - that requires a little knowledge of the valves, construction, etc).
 Sets from around 1934 onwards were often (but not always) constructed in a distinctive pressed 'baking pan' style chassis, seemingly unique to RCNZ.

 Model codes beginning with a 0, for example the model 051, are Osram valve versions of the model without the leading 0.
 Technically the 0 should be an O (for Osram), however the digit 0 was used throughout the site before this fact was discovered.